15% discount on remaining stays between now and the 1st March 2024 (3 night stay minimum).

 Utility cupboard with washing machine and storage for larger cleaning items.

 The cottage sits in a private garden with patio, garden furniture and charcoal kettle barbecue.
+Guest must provide their own charcoal.
 The garden is enclosed with a picket fence.

 A small shed to the rear provides useful storage for beach kit.